23004513/AOA-Java-M14/EX NO 4D - LCS - Dynamic Programming.md

 text1 and text2 consist of only lowercase English characters.

 ## Algorithm
-1. Start and read two input strings text1 and text2.
+1.Start and read two input strings text1 and text2.

 2.Create a 2D array dp[m+1][n+1], where m and n are the lengths of the strings.